 When you buy the head, check that it comes with a quick release plate (the part that attaches to the bottom of your camera and locks on to the head).

 Once you had a few options in mind, it’s time to visit your local camera store.
 Nothing like being able to see, touch and feel.
-(See blog article “Where The Stores Are… Shop Local”).
+(See RESOURCES: Photography Stores and services)

 Using a tripod opens a whole new world of shooting possibilities and is one of the most useful accessories to add to your gear… choosing the right one is just as important.